School Science Lessons

 Uracil.
 2,4-Dihydroxypyrimidine, 2,4-Pyrimidinediol, one of four nucleotide bases in the nucleic acid RNA.

-It base pairs with adenine and replaces thymine during DNA transcription, a prodrug, human metabolite
+It base pairs with adenine and replaces thymine during DNA transcription, a prodrug, in humans

 Uracil: 16.3.2.8, 1